kudobuilder/kudo/keps/draft-repo.md

 - Allow running of a CNAB bundle as a KUDO Operator
 - Allow the running of an Operator as a KUDO Operator

-### Promotion Rules

-We need to define the rules for promoting incubator operators to the graduated repository.

 ### Risks and Mitigations

 ## Graduation Criteria

+We need to define the rules for promoting incubator operators to the graduated repository.